 Address: 18 The Esplanade, Perth CBD, WA 6000

 Digital nomad accommodation in Australia offers the perfect alternative to traditional business travel, with the bonus of social and coworking spaces.
-With the number of remote workers heading down under, expect hostels and coliving accommodations that encourage both hard work and a good time to continue to grow.
+With the number of remote workers heading down under, expect hostels and coliving accommodations that encourage both hard work and an excellent time to continue to grow.